cjcook41/Modematching/README.md

   * `xtal.csv` file containing relevent free energies and predicted cell volumes as a function of T
   * PhaseDiagram file containing temperatures, enthalpies, and entropies of transition as a function of P

+## Additional Consideration
+As of now, Modematching does not account for uniform kpt sampling.
+The supercell phonons must be along user-defined kpaths within the Brillouin zone.
+This supplies he code with the well-defined bands to shift during the matching procedure.
+Future versions will implement uniform sampling.

 ## Citation
 Please refer to the following publications for more information and citation:
 * https://doi.org/10.1063/5.0032649